 Initiate Development Strategies

 A sound performance management system helps to proactively develop employee skills.
 It functions as a continuous process that recognizes the strengths and weakness of employees while offering full support and training in the areas of development.
-Performance management system helps to create an environment that propels employees to excel and move forward in a direction to realize a company’s goals and objectives.
+A performance management system helps to create an environment that propels employees to excel and move forward in a direction to realize a company’s goals and objectives.

 A performance management system can only give desired results if it is implemented in a proper way.
 Here are some prerequisites of a good performance management system that should adhere to.